Aleksandr Ptushko

-Career in Film
+Career in film

-Puppet Animation Era
+Puppet animation era

-Born as Aleksandr Lukich Ptushkin into a peasant family of Luka Artemievich Ptushkin and Natalia Semyonovna Ptushkina.
+Born as Aleksandr Lukich Ptushkin into a peasant family of Luka Artemyevich Ptushkin and Natalya Semyonovna Ptushkina.
 He studied in the realschule, then worked as an actor and decorator at the local theater.
 In 1923 he enrolled into the Plekhanov Russian University of Economics which he finished in 1926.

 Aleksandr Ptushko began his film career in 1927 by gaining employment with Moscow's Mosfilm studio.
-He began as a maker of puppets for stop-motion animated short films made by other directors, and rapidly became a director of his own series of silent puppet films featuring a character called Bratishkin.
+He began as a maker of puppets for stop motion animated short films made by other directors, and rapidly became a director of his own series of silent puppet films featuring a character called Bratishkin.
 From 1928 to 1932, Ptushko designed and directed several of these "Bratishkin shorts."
 During these years, Ptushko experimented with various animation techniques, including the combination of puppets and live action in the same frame, and became well known for his skills in cinematic effects work.
 Virtually all of these short films are now lost.

 In 1933, Ptushko, along with the animation crew he had assembled over the years, began work on his first feature film entitled The New Gulliver.
-Written and directed by Ptushko, The New Gulliver was one of the world's first feature length animated films, and was also one of the first feature-length film to combine stop-motion animation with live-action footage.
-(Many claim that it was the first to do this, but Willis O'Brien had made The Lost World in 1925 and King Kong in 1933.
+Written and directed by Ptushko, The New Gulliver was one of the world's first feature length animated films, and was also one of the first feature-length films to combine stop motion animation with live-action footage.
+(Many claim that it was the first to do this, but Willis H. O'Brien had made The Lost World in 1925 and King Kong in 1933.
 The New Gulliver was, however, far more complex, as it featured 3,000 different puppets.)
 The story, a Communist re-telling of Gulliver's Travels, is about a young boy who dreams of himself as a version of Gulliver who has landed in Lilliput suffering under capitalist inequality and exploitation.
 The New Gulliver was released in 1935 to widespread acclaim and earned Ptushko a special prize at the International Cinema Festival in Milan.